stesee/PDFEncrypt/Documentation/PrivacyPolicy.md

-# Information Collected And Transmitted By PDFEncrypt
+# Information Collected And Transmitted By LockPDFy

-First, a reminder: PDFEncrypt is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+First, a reminder: LockPDFy  is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

 With that out of the way, here's a breakdown of all the information we may collect via Application Insights.